Peruvian archaeologists unearth pre-Incan tomb at Lima site

-LIMA An archaeological site in the midst of Peru's bustling capital has yielded yet another pre-Incan prize, an undisturbed Wari tomb containing two corpses wrapped in ceremonial fabric, archeologists said on Thursday.
+LIMA An archaeological site in the midst of Peru's bustling capital has yielded yet another pre-Incan prize, an undisturbed Wari tomb containing two corpses wrapped in ceremonial fabric, archaeologists said on Thursday.

 The adult was likely a master weaver, said Isabel Flores, an archaeologist at Pucllana.
-The infant, she added, was probably killed and buried in the tomb as an offering in the adult's honor.
+The infant, she added, was probably killed and buried in the tomb as an offering in the adult's honour.

 "When we unwrap the bodies, we will be able to determine the adult's age, position in society and gender," said Flores.